celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

   - **Threshold** - The number of owner signatures required for a transaction to be executed.
   - **Nonce** - A unique number that identifies each request to prevent signatures from being used on more than one transaction.

-## Requirements​
+## Requirements

 To complete this tutorial, you will need:

 - Node.js [Node.js](https://nodejs.org/)
 - VS Code [VS Code](https://code.visualstudio.com/)
-- The Smart Contract Multi-Signature that we wrote in the [part 1](https://docs.celo.org/blog/tutorials/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2) available on [GitHub](https://github.com/marc-aurele-besner/celo-multi-signatures-hardhat/tree/part-1-2)
+- The Multi-Signature Smart Contract that we wrote in [Part 1](https://docs.celo.org/blog/tutorials/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2), available on [GitHub](https://github.com/marc-aurele-besner/celo-multi-signatures-hardhat/tree/part-1-2).

-## Setup our test helpers
+## Setup Our Test Helpers

 To help us write our tests more efficiently, minimize code duplication, improve the maintainability of our repository, and make our tests more readable, we will create a few helper functions that we can reuse in our tests.

-To do so, we will create a new folder called `helper` inside the `test` folder.
+To do so, we will create a new folder called `helpers` inside the `test` folder.
 Inside this folder, we will create a few files:

-- `errors.js` - This file will contain all the error messages that we will use in our tests. (errors messages from the require statements in our contract)
+- `errors.js` - This file will contain all the error messages that we will use in our tests (error messages from the `require` statements in our contract).
-- `utils.js` - This file will contain all the general purpose functions that we will use in our tests. (retrieve our wallets, deploy our contract, etc.)
+- `utils.js` - This file will contain all the general-purpose functions that we will use in our tests (retrieve our wallets, deploy our contract, etc.).
-- `signature.js` - This file will contain the functions that we will use to sign the transactions request before sending them to the contract.
+- `signature.js` - This file will contain the functions that we will use to sign the transaction requests before sending them to the contract.
 - `test.js` - This file will contain the helper functions that we will use to call the contract functions and verify the results.
 - `index.js` - This file will export all the functions from the other files.